 Percentage of women ages 18-44 who reported smoking at least 100 cigarettes in their lifetime and currently smoke daily or some days

-US Value: 12.1%
+US Value: 11.2%

-Top State(s): California: 5.9%
+Top State(s): California: 5.4%

-Bottom State(s): West Virginia: 26.2%
+Bottom State(s): West Virginia: 25.6%

 Definition: Percentage of women ages 18-44 who reported smoking at least 100 cigarettes in their lifetime and currently smoke daily or some days

-Data Source and Years(s): CDC, Behavioral Risk Factor Surveillance System, 2020-2021
+Data Source and Years(s): CDC, Behavioral Risk Factor Surveillance System, 2021-2022

 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Non-smokers are also affected by smoking.
+Nonsmokers are also affected by smoking.
 Secondhand smoke exposure can lead to sudden infant death syndrome (SIDS), respiratory and ear infections in infants and children and heart disease and lung cancer in adults.
 Exposure to secondhand smoke is estimated to cause about 41,000 deaths among U.S. adults every year.

-Smoking may affect reproductive health.
+Smoking may also affect reproductive health.
 Women who smoke are more likely to have reduced fertility, go through menopause at a younger age and experience adverse birth outcomes, including miscarriage and SIDS.
 Infants born to women who smoked during pregnancy have a higher risk of preterm birth, low birth weight and issues with lung and brain development that can last into childhood or adulthood.

 Smoking is estimated to cost the U.S. more than $600 billion dollars annually, including more than $240 billion in healthcare spending and nearly $185 billion from lost productivity due to smoking-related illness.